 These are the 3 keywords you should remember from World of Watson 2016.

 IBM believes in Cloud, which some might say is not really surprising.
 I strongly believed in Cloud even before it was called Cloud.
 And really, as keynote speaker Tom Friedman, and three time Pulitzer Prize winner: “This ain’t no cloud, folks.
 This is a technological supernova, the explosion of a star.
 And we know what happens with the explosion of a star — it’s the center of everything”.

 It sure is a high-level view and it needs to be drilled down into concrete implementations, but everybody is working in some kind of cloud.
 My biggest belief is that hybrid clouds will be the predominant architecture for the next 5 years.
 This means that your software needs to be aware of this and benefits within.
-Not going for a shameless Zaloni-promotion here, but this is exactly the idea behind DLM (Data Lifecycle Management) where Bedrock can archive data in the cloud when it’s cold.
+Not going for a shameless Zaloni-promotion here, but this is exactly the idea behind DLM (Data Lifecycle Management) where their Platform can archive data in the cloud when it’s cold.

 Cognitive is just about AI.
 But, AI stands less and less for artificial intelligence, rather it stands for augmented intelligence.
 As augmented reality displays additional information on your screen, augmented (aka extended) intelligence will help you make better decisions.